hibbitts-design/grav-skeleton-helios-open-reader/pages/01.open-reader-guide/01.section-1/01.what-it-is/section-page.md

 ## Navigation & Reading Experience

-- **Save My Place** – records the last section page visited in localStorage; a dismissable "Continue reading" strip appears on the reader home page on return
+- **Save My Place** – records the last section page visited in localStorage; a dismissable "Continue reading" strip appears on the publication home page on return, linking directly to the last section read
 - **Reading progress indicator** – shows current page position (e.g. Page 4 of 22) with an accessible progress bar above the Prev/Next navigation on section pages
 - **Prev/Next navigation** – configurable position: top, bottom, or both
 - **TOC scroll spy** – active heading highlighted in the Table of Contents as the reader scrolls